 Apache Kafka Tutorial

 This Apache Kafka Tutorial provides details about the design goals and capabilities of Kafka.
-By the end of this series of Kafka Tutorials, you shall learn Kafka Architecture, building blocks of Kafka : Topics, Producers, Consumers, Connectors, etc., and examples for all of them, and build a Kafka Cluster.
+By the end of this series of Kafka Tutorials, you shall learn Kafka Architecture, building blocks of Kafka : Topics, Producers, Consumers, Connectors, etc., and examples for all of them, and complete step by step process to build a Kafka Cluster.

 Apache Kafka officially provides APIs to Java.
 It also provides Command Line Interface.
 So, having a knowledge of Java programming and using command line tools would help to follow this course easily.